 The VFT Program serves these service members, veterans, and spouses/committed partners:

-- If a Region Leader does not exist in your community, a warm hand-off will be provided to your local Veteran Service County Officer
+- If a Region Leader does not exist in your community, a warm hand-off will be provided to your local Veteran Service County Officer.

+All VSN Region Leaders are the spouse or partner of a veteran who has gone through transition and bring a wealth of experience and knowledge from their own transition journey.
 Sites will be added as new Region Leaders are recruited and trained.
 If you are interested in serving as a VSN Region Leader for your community, please check out our Leadership Opportunities page to learn more and apply!